danguyen1109/Kanaka/README.md

-# kanaka
+# Kanaka

-A new Flutter project using SM-2 to help study flash cards with ease
+A new Flutter project to help study flash cards with ease.
+Based on SRS SM-2 for helping memorize words better.
+Inspired from AnkiDroid, but algorithm is tweaked to fit my usage.

 ## Getting Started